majiali1989/My-project-1/README.md

 My way of self-learning Python starts in late 2015,  when I was about to graduate from the master program of Chinese Academy of Meteorological Science.
 Since then , I've been writing Python codes to meet the need from meteorological research .Although what I did is mainly for data processing and visualization with short scripts, I've also developed a software  to integrate both those functions.

 This repository , named "The hut of Python", is for me to store the Python codes that I've used or found helpful.
-They could be lazy clips or full scirpts.Hopefully, "The hut of Python" would be olf some help here.